There are several methods for hanging pictures, mirrors, and even TV mounts on your plaster walls without using nails. The best options are:

 How to Prepare Plaster Walls For Hanging Items

-Once you have determined if your walls are plaster or drywall, it’s time to take the appropriate course of action for decorating.
+First, you’ll want to figure out how to tell if a wall is plaster or drywall.
+Then, it’s time to take the appropriate course of action for decorating.
 Plaster is much harder than drywall and is also more brittle.
 Hammering nails directly into plaster can create misshapen holes or crack the plaster.
 To avoid this, use the system below:

 - Find a stud in your plaster walls.
 Since most stud finders won’t work on plaster, use this magnetic stud finder.